Core User Manual

 :ALL

-Installation is trivial and can be done from the same REPL session.
+Installation can be done from the same REPL session.
 By default the core binary will be written to /usr/local/bin/ and a series of symlinks will be created in the same directory - similar to Busybox binaries.
 Note that this may not work in a SLIME repl since sudo is called and might need input at the terminal.

 (sk-make *skel-project* :install-core)